Choosing a Solar Inverter: Hybrid vs String vs Microinverter (2026 UK Guide)

 Feature-rich Hybrid Inverters

-For a typical UK domestic install, they provide an “all-in-one” nerve center.
-Popular units generally range from 3.6kW to 5kW (comfortably matching DNO limits via G98) or heavier 8kW units (requiring G99 approval).
-In exchange for their higher upfront price tag, they offer a dense feature set:
+For a typical UK domestic install, they act as an all-in-one control unit.
+Popular units range from 3.6kW to 5kW (comfortably matching DNO limits via G98) or heavier 8kW units (requiring G99 approval).
+In exchange for their higher upfront cost, they include:

 • Advanced monitoring makes it easy to understand how the sun conditions and your home energy consumption influence each other.
 It also gives valuable insight into battery State Of Charge (SOC) and energy export metrics.